 That’s the real power of LinkedIn for business: the ability to tap into existing connections and grow your brand through word-of-mouth.
 It’s also the top-rated social network for lead generation.

-If your LinkedIn marketing strategy is limited to a personal page—especially one with an out-of-date, bare-bones resume—it’s time to up your game.
-You need a company profile to gain access to the full range of benefits LinkedIn has to offer, from recruiting to sales.
+If your LinkedIn marketing strategy is limited to a personal profile—especially one with an out-of-date, bare-bones resume—it’s time to up your game.
+You need a detailed Company Page if you want to grow your audience and drive business results.

 Bonus: Download a free guide to discover four time-saving tools to help you grow your LinkedIn network faster.
 Includes one tool that lets you schedule a week’s worth of LinkedIn updates in just three minutes.

 How to set up a LinkedIn Company Page

 A Company Page helps LinkedIn members learn about your business, your brand, and job opportunities with your company.
 Company Pages are also a great way to establish industry expertise.
-For example, the Hootsuite LinkedIn Company Page has more than 190,000 followers tuned in to the valuable and timely content we share—and that’s not including the 1.3 million people that follow CEO Ryan Holmes’ thought leadership articles.
+For example, Hootsuite’s LinkedIn page has more than 190,000 followers tuned in to the valuable and timely content we share—and that’s not including the 1.3 million people that follow CEO Ryan Holmes’ thought leadership articles.